energietransitie/twomes-backoffice-configuration/README.md

 scp -pr cloudbeaver etw:
 ```

-On the server, set the proper IPv4 addres(ses) in `/root/cloudbeaver/docker-compose.yml`.
+On the server, rename `/root/cloudbeaver/.env.example` to `/root/cloudbeaver/.env`set the proper IPv4 addres(ses) in `/root/cloudbeaver/.env`.

 On the server, install cloudbeaver
 ```shell